Portuguese discovery of the sea route to India: The context

 Spices were always considered the gold of the Indies.
-Cinnamon, ginger, cloves, black pepper and turmeric had long been products which were difficult to obtain in Europe and brought in by caravans and experienced merchants coming from the East.
+Cinnamon, ginger, cloves, black pepper, and turmeric had long been products which were difficult to obtain in Europe and were brought in by caravans and experienced merchants coming from the East.

 A merchant of Lisbon describes the overland spice route as follows: Only the markets of Venice and Genoa then scattered these spices all over Europe, great in cost, and without guaranteed arrival.
-In 1453, with the capture of the city of Constantinople by the Ottomans, the trade of Venice and Genoa reduced to a great degree.
-The advantage of the Portuguese to establish a sea route therefore virtually free of assault – however, covered in perils in the sea – showed itself rewarding and outlined a large income to the Crown in the future.
-Portugal directly linked the spice producing regions to their markets in Europe.
+Since the late 19th century, a popular theory emerged that the capture of the city of Constantinople by the Ottomans in 1453 caused the trade of Venice and Genoa with the East to reduce to a great degree.
+So the theory goes: the advantage of the Portuguese to establish a sea route therefore virtually free of assault – however, covered in perils in the sea – showed itself rewarding and outlined a large income to the Portuguese Crown in the future.

+This theory was revealed as lacking in substance as early as 1915.
+In his 1915 publication, Albert H. Lybyer, a Professor at the University of Illinois stated:

 Around the year 1481, João Afonso of Aveiro attempted to undertake an exploration of the kingdom of Benin, and gathered information about an almost legendary prince Ogané, whose kingdom was located far to the east of Benin.
 He was thought to be Christian and one who enjoyed great respect and power.
 It was said the Benin kingdom where Ogané had his headquarters was twenty moons away in distance, which, according to the account of João de Barros, corresponds to two hundred fifty leagues.

-Excited with this news, John II sent, in 1487, Frei António de Lisboa and Pedro de Montarroio to locate in the East new information that could find Prester John, which seemed to correspond, after all, to the description that came about the prince Ogané.
-But the mission of those sent was merely to Jerusalem, because these two Portuguese were unaware of the Arabic language and hence feared to continue, and instead returned to Portugal.
+Excited with this news, John II sent, in 1487, Frei António de Lisboa and Pedro de Montarroio to locate in the East any new information that they could find about Prester John, who seemed to correspond, after all, to the description that came about the Prince Ogané.
+But the mission only went to Jerusalem, because these two Portuguese explorers could not speak Arabic and hence feared to continue, and instead returned to Portugal.

 Very carefully and secretly two young men of trust were prepared.
 They were Afonso de Paiva, of Castelo Branco, and Pêro da Covilhã.
-They began their journey and went through Valencia, Barcelon, Naples, Rhodes, Alexandria, Cairo and Aden.
+They began their journey and went through Valencia, Barcelona, Naples, Rhodes, Alexandria, Cairo, and Aden.
 Here their paths separated: Afonso de Paiva headed to Ethiopia and Pêro da Covilhã to India.
-None of the men returned, but the information needed by John II was brought back to the kingdom, and with this came the support to serve the possible epic maritime adventure that lay ahead.
+None of the men returned, but the information needed by John II was brought back to the kingdom by intermediaries, and this information was used to garner the support to serve the possible epic maritime adventure that lay ahead.

-The travel plan predicted the safety of the route.
+The travel plan anticipated the safety issues of the route.
 For this, it was necessary to install trading posts along the way, and build fortresses.
 The mission was up to the captain of the armada who was provided with many gifts and equipment to brave the seas and diplomatic credentials and perseverance to create links with unknown monarchs who eventually were found along the way.